Early morning on the 3rd floor!

 But Cisco arrived in the Fall of 2012 and has slowly been getting the run of the entire school.
 He is still a puppy, but you can already tell he will be special.
 My family is lucky to have one of Cisco's sisters.
 Her name is Luna and maybe she will come to TES to visit one of these days.

-The third floor has change a little since I took the picture above...but it is still home sweet home!
+The third floor has changed a little since I came to TES in 2006...but it is still home sweet home!
 Two offices have been added on each end of the Dickson Upper Commons.
-The sunlight still comes streaming through in the morning.
+The sunlight still comes streaming through each and every morning.